-CARD’s research focuses on six key areas—biorenewables, resources and the environment, food and nutrition, agricultural risk management, science and technology, and trade and agriculture.
-Research initiatives at CARD focus on the economic, environmental, and societal impacts of policy topics such as the cost-effectiveness of the Clean Water Act, changes to the Renewable Fuel Standard, adjustments to trade tariffs, changes to the EFNEP and SNAP programs, carbon sequestration, and the use of neonicotinoids in agriculture, to name a few.
-The Center is also responsible for the Iowa Lakes Valuation Project and the annual Iowa Land Value Survey, which is one of the longest-running research projects at the university.
+CARD conducts research on a wide range of topics with research initiatives that focus on the economic, environmental, and societal impacts of policy topics such as the cost-effectiveness of the Clean Water Act, changes to the Renewable Fuel Standard, adjustments to trade tariffs, changes to the EFNEP and SNAP programs, carbon sequestration, and the use of neonicotinoids in agriculture, to name a few.
+The Center is also responsible for the Iowa Iowa Lakes Valuation Project and the annual Iowa Land Value Survey, which is one of the longest-running research projects at the university.

 CARD is located in the College of Agriculture and Life Sciences (CALS) at Iowa State University.
 CARD is one of several centers that support CALS’ mission.
-The CARD Director reports to the Senior Associate Dean of CALS.
+The CARD Director reports to the Dean of CALS.
 See the CALS organizational chart for more information.
-Sixteen faculty members, supported by seven full-time staff, conduct research at the center.
+CARD faculty affiliates and collaborators, supported by CARD staff, conduct research at the center.
 Grants obtained through governmental agencies such as USDA, NSF, and EPA, state agencies, and university research initiatives help support our research.

 In 2017, CARD faculty began working closely with the Chinese Academy of Agricultural Sciences on a joint research project.
 The collaboration led to the creation of the Center for China-U.S. Agricultural Economics and Policy.
 The Center hosts several visiting scholars from China that collaborate with CARD faculty researching economic policies that affect both China and the United States.